effectiveness of glue traps

 In conclusion, while glue traps grab greedy rodents with their gummy grip, they’re not without grim consequences.
 These sticky situations can snare unintended victims, stretching ethical concerns.

-For a more humane handling, harken to alternatives that halt harm.
+Harken to alternatives that halt harm for a more humane handling.
 Remember, right rat removal requires research, reflection, and respect for all creatures caught in the crosshairs.

 Be wise in your warfare against whiskered wanderers; choose methods that minimize misery and maximize mercy in your mission for a rodent-free residence.